mobilinkd/stm32L432kc-nucleo32-demo/README.md

-# SRAM2 Demo on STM32L452KC Nucleo-32 Board (no fault)
+# SRAM2 Demo on STM32L452KC Nucleo-32 Board

 Demo program to show that the problem with STM32L452 running code in SRAM2 does not affect the STM32L432KC.
 This demo is designed to run on an